alphagov/govuk-prototype-kit-docs/docs/v13/documentation/conditional-content.md

 ---
-heading: Add dynamic or conditional content
+heading: Change the content within a page based on a user's answers
 ---

-You can use dynamic or conditional content to show different text depending on how a user answers a question.
+You can show different text on a page depending on how a user answers a question.
+For example, using a previous answer to ask more specific questions.

 When you use dynamic content, all content variations are on one page instead of linking to lots of slightly different pages.